The Mummy (1932 film): Plot

 In 1921, an archaeological expedition led by Sir Joseph Whemple finds the mummy of an ancient Egyptian high priest named Imhotep.
 An inspection of the mummy by Whemple's friend Dr. Muller reveals that the mummy's viscera were not removed, and from the signs of struggling Muller deduces that although Imhotep had been wrapped like a traditional mummy, he had been buried alive.
 Also buried with Imhotep is a casket with a curse on it.
 Despite Muller's warning, Sir Joseph's assistant Ralph Norton opens it and finds an ancient life-giving scroll, the "Scroll of Thoth".
 He translates the symbols and then reads the words aloud, causing Imhotep to rise from the dead.
-This snaps Norton's mind, and he laughs hysterically as Imhotep shuffles off with the scroll.
-Norton is said to later die, still laughing, in a straitjacket.
+Norton is horrified and begins to laugh hysterically as Imhotep shuffles off with the scroll.

-Ten years later, Imhotep has assimilated into modern society, taking the identity of an eccentric Egyptian historian named Ardeth Bey.
-He calls upon Sir Joseph's son Frank and Professor Pearson and shows them where to dig to find the tomb of the princess Ankh-esen-amun.
-After locating the tomb, the archaeologists present its treasures to the Cairo Museum, after which Bey disappears.
+Ten years later, Imhotep has assimilated into modern society, taking the identity of an eccentric Egyptian historian named Ardath Bey.
+He calls upon Sir Joseph's son Frank and Professor Pearson and shows them where to dig to find the tomb of the princess Ankh-es-en-Amon.
+After locating the tomb, the archaeologists present its treasures to the Cairo Museum, after which Ardath disappears.
+The professor recalls that Sir Joseph's assistant Norton went insane and died laughing shortly afterward.

-Bey soon encounters Helen Grosvenor, a half-Egyptian woman bearing a striking resemblance to the princess, who stays with Muller.
-Bey falls in love with her but so does Frank.
-After it is discovered that Bey is the mummy Imhotep, Muller urges Joseph to burn the Scroll of Thoth, but when Joseph tries to do so, Bey uses his magical powers to kill him and then hypnotizes a Nubian to be his slave and bring the Scroll to him.
-After the servant does so, he hypnotizes Helen to come to his place and there, reveals to her that his horrific death was punishment for sacrilege, as he attempted to resurrect his forbidden lover, Princess Ankh-esen-amun.
+Ardath soon encounters Helen Grosvenor, a half-Egyptian woman bearing a striking resemblance to the princess, who stays with Muller.
+Ardath falls in love with her but so does Frank.
+After it is discovered that Ardath is the mummy Imhotep, Muller urges Joseph to burn the Scroll of Thoth, but when Joseph tries to do so, Ardath uses his magical powers to kill him and then hypnotizes Joseph's Nubian servant to be his slave and bring the Scroll to him, as the Nubian's Egyptian-related bloodline is susceptible to Imhotep's magic.
+After the servant does so, he hypnotizes Helen to come to his place and there, reveals to her that his horrific death was punishment for sacrilege, as he attempted to resurrect his lover, Princess Ankh-es-en-Amon.

 Believing her to be the princess's reincarnation, he attempts to make her his immortal bride by killing, mummifying, and resurrecting her.
-Frank and Muller come to her rescue but are immobilized by Bey's magical powers.
-However Helen is saved when she remembers her ancestral past life and prays to the goddess Isis to come to her aid.
-The statue of Isis raises its arm and emits a flash that sets the Scroll of Thoth on fire.
-This breaks the spell that had given Imhotep his immortality, causing him to crumble to dust.
-At the urging of Dr. Muller, Frank calls Helen back to the world of the living while the Scroll continues to burn.
+Frank and Muller come to her rescue and distract Ardath long enough for Helen, now possessed by Ankh-es-en-Amon's spirit, to appeal to Isis to come to her aid.
+The statue of Isis raises its arm and emits a flash that sets the Scroll of Thoth on fire, breaking the spell that had given Imhotep his immortality as his body dies and turns to dust.
+In Frank's arms, Ankh-es-en-Amon's spirit leaves Helen's body, as Helen awakens as herself.